Antipurity/webenv/docs/INTERFACES.md

 - Opens new tabs in the main tab, so that there is only ever one tab, and image/audio capture doesn't break.
 - Deletes cookies if `noCookies`, to be more stateless.
 - Discards JS console entries, in case they accumulate and cause bother.
-- To prevent infinite loops, if `timeout` is non-zero: periodically checks whether JS takes too long to execute, and if so, re-launches the browser.
+- To prevent infinite loops and/or heavy memory thrashing, if `timeout` (seconds) is non-zero: periodically checks whether JS takes too long to execute, and if so, re-launches the browser.

 ```js
 webenv.directLink()